 To be effective, developers need both hard- and software tools.
 Laptops, desktop computers, additional screens, professional keyboards, testing devices, and so on are obvious.
 Software is more obscure, as different developers need different programs, licenses, and tools.

-There is no unified formula for the outstaffing companies to equip the tech specialist.
+There is no unified formula for companies that provide technical staffing services to equip a tech specialist.
 They can opt for one out of the following plans:

 - Full remote — a tech professional uses their own equipment and licenses.
 In this case, the client is responsible for providing them with everything they need.